inet-framework/inet-showcases/mobility/combining/doc/index.rst

 ----------------

 :ned:`AttachedMobility`, as its name shows, can "attach" itself to another mobility module, with a certain offset.
-This "other" mobility module may be part of the same node, or may be in another node.
+This "other" mobility module may be part of the same node or may be in another node.
 The latter allows for implementing simple group mobility where member nodes move in a formation.

 This offset is interpreted in the other mobility module's own coordinate system.
 I.e. the :ned:`AttachedMobility` module takes the
-mobility state of the mobility module it is attached to, and applies an optional offset to the position and orientation.
+mobility state of the mobility module it is attached to and applies an optional offset to the position and orientation.
 It keeps its mobility state up-to-date.
 Position and orientation, and their derivatives are all affected by the mobility where the :ned:`AttachedMobility` is used.